I tried imagining what life would be like not to be a songwriter but that’s just who I am.”

 Layla Frankel doesn’t fit in a box.

-When she moved to Nashville in 2017, fresh off a cross-country tour in support of her debut EP, Tame The Fox, she tried.
-But she realized she was too bluesy for the country artists, too poppy for folk, and she had more soul on stage than most Nashville audiences had seen before.
+When she moved to Nashville she tried.
+She sought out musical standing in the neatly defined singer-songwriter scene and the cliques of wannabe country stars.
+But she was too bluesy for the country artists.
+Too poppy for folk.
+And she had more soul on stage than most Nashville audiences had seen before.

-Since then, Layla’s music has developed into a form all of its own, with a genre that might be best described as “Soulcana.”
-It integrates the vocal style of Bonnie Raitt and the sophisticated pop sound of Sheryl Crow.
+Over the years, Layla’s music has developed into a form all of its own, with a genre that might be best described as “Soulcana.”
+It integrates the vocal style of Bonnie Rait and the sophisticated pop sound of Sheryl Crow.
 It pays homage to the cryptic, poetic lyricism of Joni Mitchell and Bob Dylan.
-Most notably, it plays with melodies, unexpected chord structures, and showcases her stunning vocal power and agility - all of which can be found in spades when listening to her latest EP, Postcard From The Moon.
+Most notably, it plays with melodies and unexpected chord structures, learned from studying jazz, and showcases her stunning vocal power and agility.
+Every song is written with intentional artistry and the mission to tell a story that fans can relate to on some level.
+From activist-fueled folk song “TLC,” to retro-soul slow jam “Without Suffering,” to a ballad serenading her inner muse, “Josephine, Layla delivers dynamic, genre-bending songs that push the envelope of the traditional love song.

 Press